Healthy things are happening in the Aboriginal and Torres Strait Islander community.

 Cardiovascular disease (CVD) has, unfortunately, been a leading cause of hospitalisation and death in the Aboriginal and Torres Strait Islander community.
 CVD is an umbrella term for conditions affecting the heart and blood vessels, including coronary (ischemic) heart disease, heart failure and rheumatic heart disease.

 CVD deaths in indigenous communities dropped by 43 per cent between 1998 and 2015.
-Deaths related to lung and kidney diseases have also fallen.
+Deaths related to lung disease and kidney disease have also fallen.

 3. About 35,000 fewer Aboriginal and Torres Strait Islander adults smoke